yewei369/FancyPackRLiU4/README.md

 ## Description
 *linreg* is a pilot RC project to carry out linear regression.
 Given \code{formula} and data source \code{data}, it will find the best fitted linear regression model.

+Plus, there is a hand-written version of QR-decomposation presented which is called when *qr* set TRUE to carry out linear regression in a robust way.

 ## Fields
 *formula*, a suggested linear regression model
 *data*, a data source used to train the model